Back To Search Results

 • If an accidental overdose occurs, an antidote is available (leucovorin rescue).

-Methotrexate can be an effective drug when used appropriately, but given its propensity for drug-drug interactions and adverse effects, the collaborative efforts of the entire interprofessional healthcare team are necessary to bring about optimal therapeutic results.
-This team includes clinicians (including mid-level practitioners), specialists, nursing staff, and pharmacists, each providing input based on their particular discipline to enhance patient benefit while preventing adverse outcomes from using the drug.
-[Level 5]
+Methotrexate can be an effective drug when used appropriately.
+Still, given its propensity for drug-drug interactions and adverse effects, the collaborative efforts of the entire interprofessional healthcare team are necessary to achieve optimal therapeutic results.
+This team includes clinicians, specialists, nursing staff, and pharmacists, each providing input based on their discipline to enhance patient benefit while preventing adverse drug outcomes.

 References